rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **Combine Multiple Attributes In The Feed**

-You can now merge different attributes in a single attribute, to show in your feed.
+You can now merge different attributes in a single attribute, to show in your woocommerce xml feed.

 For example, in the product title you can add brand name to attract your targeted audience.
 This feature removes the hassle of manually doing it.

 By combining different attributes, you can create more descriptive and keyword-rich product titles, which can help your products rank higher in search engines and attract more organic traffic to your sites.

 == Free Features ==